apache/tvm/docs/dev/model_library_format.rst

 About Model Library Format
 --------------------------

 TVM traditionally exports generated libraries as Dynamic Shared Objects (e.g. DLLs (Windows) or .so (linux)).
-Inference can be performed on those libraries by loading them into an executable using ``libtvm_runtime.so``.
+Inferences can be performed using those libraries by loading them into an executable using ``libtvm_runtime.so``.
 This process is very dependent on services provided by traditional OS.

 For deployment to unconventional platforms (e.g. those lacking traditional OS), the microTVM project can be used to export a generated library in pieces.
 In this case, microTVM provides another output